 |Salomon X Ultra 3 GTX||$150||Hiking shoe||1 lb.
 10.8 oz.||Yes||Synthetic|

 The Aerios FL is our favorite pair of Arc’teryx hiking footwear to date thanks to its well-rounded build and great on-trail performance.
-Another standout option from Arc’teryx is their Norvan LD trail-running shoe, which is offered in both GTX and non-GTX models.
-We tested the non-waterproof version, but the Norvan LD GTX is a closer comparison: both the Aerios and Norvan include impressive Gore-Tex waterproofing, are lightweight (1 pound 7.2 ounces for the Norvan vs. 1 pound 8.4 ounces for the Aerios FL), and feature grippy Vibram MegaGrip outsoles and burly TPU toe caps.
+Another standout option from Arc’teryx is their Norvan LD 2 trail-running shoe, which is offered in both GTX and non-GTX models.
+The Norvan LD 2 GTX is a very close competitor: both shoes include impressive Gore-Tex waterproofing, are lightweight (1 lb.
+4 oz. for the Norvan vs. 1 lb.
+8.4 oz. for the Aerios FL), and feature grippy Vibram Megagrip outsoles and burly TPU toe caps.
 In the end, the decision should come down to your objectives: if you want a capable shoe for long-distance and lightweight runs, we’d go with the Norvan.
 If you plan to add hiking or backpacking into the mix, the Aerios is the more versatile choice.

 In the lightweight hiking category, Salomon’s X Ultra 3 GTX is our top pick this year and similarly draws from the company’s trail-running models.
 At 1 pound 10.8 ounces, the X Ultra 3 GTX is about 2 ounces heavier than the Aerios FL, but we found its traction, on-trail performance, and durability were similarly top-notch.
 In terms of differences, the Salomon is a bit more cushioned and felt less stiff right out of the box, offering a nice boost in comfort.
 Our main complaint is that the X Ultra 3 runs a bit narrow, but we think it’s the most well-rounded lightweight design currently on the market, getting the edge over the Aerios.

-Another one of our favorite hikers this season is The North Face’s Ultra 110 GTX.
-Although listed as a trail-running shoe, the Ultra 110 GTX performs well for lightweight backpacking: it’s stable and grippy, offers good protection, and is impressively durable.
-Like the Aerios, the Ultra 110 also is fairly stiff and offers great stability on technical terrain, but comes in about half a pound heavier at 1 pound 15 ounces.
-It’s a close call between these two capable lightweight hikers, but The North Face shoe is a nice value option at $120 (a significant $50 less than the Aerios).
+Another one of our favorite hikers this season is The North Face’s Ultra 111 WP.
+Although listed as a trail-running shoe, the Ultra 111 WP performs well for lightweight backpacking: it’s stable and grippy, offers good protection, and has a durable upper.
+Like the Aerios, the Ultra 111 also is fairly stiff and offers great stability on technical terrain, but comes in about half a pound heavier at 1 pound 14.2 ounces and has a downgraded, in-house waterproof liner.
+It’s a close call between these two capable hikers, but The North Face shoe is a nice value option at $120 (a significant $50 less than the Aerios).